fsschneider/DeepOBS/docs/index.rst

     deep learning architectures.
   - Running the optimizers on multiple test problems and logging relevant metrics.
-  - Reporting and visualization the results of the optimizer benchmark.
+  - Reporting and visualizing the results of the optimizer benchmark.

 .. figure:: deepobs.jpg
     :scale: 40%